daicoolb/PHDMF/README.md

 our proposed model outperforms other traditional approaches and deep learning models making it state of the art.

+### Note
-if you find this model is useful for your research, please cite this [paper](http://proceedings.mlr.press/v77/liu17a/liu17a.pdf):
+If you find this model is useful for your research, please cite this [paper](http://proceedings.mlr.press/v77/liu17a/liu17a.pdf):
-- PHD: A Probabilistic Model of Hybrid Deep Collaborative Filtering for Recommender Systems
+- PHD: A Probabilistic Model of Hybrid Deep Collaborative Filtering for Recommender Systems ACML 2017

 ### 1 PHD Model
 ![PHD Model](https://github.com/daicoolb/PHDMF/blob/master/PHD.png)